OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6101.rst

 - Backup datastore capacity is checked before attempting to create a backup.
 This test can be disable with the ``DATASTORE_CAPACITY_CHECK`` attribute, either globally or per datastore.
 - Add a "disk-snapshot-list" option to :ref:`onevm cli <cli>`.
-- `Optimize handling of VM histories, it greatly improves perfomance of all VM operations for VMs with many history records <https://github.com/OpenNebula/one/issues/2111>`__.
+- `Optimize handling of VM history records, it greatly improves perfomance of all VM operations for VMs with many history records <https://github.com/OpenNebula/one/issues/2111>`__.

 The following issues has been solved in 6.10.1: